DForsaken/SeleniumOnlineShopTest/TESTCASES.md

 * Click by payment method *Pay by bank wire*
 * Click *I confirm my order*
 #### Assertions
-* Order confirmation page(?controller=order-confirmation) is opened
+* Order confirmation com.hellofresh.challenge.page(?controller=order-confirmation) is opened
 * The order is complete.
-* Current page is the last step of ordering
+* Current com.hellofresh.challenge.page is the last step of ordering